-Counselor for freshmen from California (Napa, Orange, Sacramento, San Diego, Solano, Sonoma, Sutter, Yolo counties and Central Valley, Deserts/Inland Empire, High Sierra, Northern Coast and Shasta/Cascades) and Washington (Whatcom, Skagit, Snohomish, San Juan, Island, Clallam, Jefferson, Grays Harbor, Mason and Thurston counties)
+Counselor for first year students from California (Napa, Orange, Sacramento, San Diego, Solano, Sonoma, Sutter, Yolo counties and Central Valley, Deserts/Inland Empire, High Sierra, Northern Coast and Shasta/Cascades) and Washington (Whatcom, Skagit, Snohomish, San Juan, Island, Clallam, Jefferson, Grays Harbor, Mason and Thurston counties)

-Additional Responsibilities: Coordinates Final Admission Review Team and faculty admission reports
+Additional Responsibilities: Coordinates Final Admission Review Team and faculty admission reports, assists with communications.

 What the power of a small college is to you?
 I sometimes think the term “small” isn’t appropriate to describe colleges of Linfield’s size as an institution.
 I think Linfield’s size is conducive; conducive to real world research, collaboration, and towards building a respect between professors and students.
 A small college allows you to truly be the master of your own domain.

 Who…are you?
 I am a running, rock climbing, and all around sports enthusiast.
 I also enjoy coffee on what some experts may consider an unhealthy basis.
 My favorite teams are the Linfield Wildcats (obviously), Portland Trail Blazers and Timbers, and Seattle Mariners.
 I love to explore the incredible natural scenes that the Willamette Valley and Western Oregon have to offer.
 It is truly a beautiful pocket of our world.

 Favorite book: I love Kurt Vonnegut’s “The Sirens of Titan.”
 I am not usually a Sci-Fi enthusiast, but Vonnegut is provocative on a subconscious level and makes anyone who reads his work to reconsider the world around them.
 On a more high-brow level, I also love to read “Get Fuzzy” and “Pearls Before Swine.”